AdityaMullick/05-types/README.md

-The overall objective of this assignment is to better understand the notions of type checking, type inference, and polymorphism by implementing an type inference algorithm for Nano.
+The overall objective of this assignment is to better understand the notions of type checking, type inference, and polymorphism by implementing a type inference algorithm for Nano.

 The assignment is in the file: